cysouw/diathesis/text/c03_prepositions.md

 - Wir ratterten mit dem Bus ins Inselinnere.
 Der Bus ratterte ins Inselinnere.
 - Der Sturm nimmt an Stärke zu.
 Die Stärke des Sturmes nimmt zu.

-### [ NpA | –NA ] Instrument anticausative + accusative
+### [ NpA | –NA ] Transitive conciliative (Instrumentsubjektivierung) {#sec:prepositions-transitive-conciliative}

-This anticausative removes the agent and promotes the *mit* instrument to a nominative \Next[a,b].
+This diathesis removes the agent and promotes the *mit* instrument to a nominative \Next[a,b].
 The accusative argument remains unchanged.
 With some verbs the original nominative can be retained as possessor of the new nominative.
 However, just like with the previous alternation, this characteristic is not definitional for this diathesis.

 \ex.
  \a.
 Der Doktor heilt die Wunde mit einer Salbe.
  \b.
 Die Salbe des Doktors heilt die Wunde.

+The instrumental *mit* phrase is a real non-governed instrument, i.e. an inanimate artefact that is used by the agent to achieve a certain goal.
+A further structural argument for the status as instrument is that the preposition *mit* can be replaced by *ohne*.
+This defines the differentiation between this diathesis and a fabricative (see [@sec:prepositions-fabricative-accusative]).
+In a fabricative, the *mit* phrase (i) is a governed preposition, i.e. it can be replaced by a sentence starting with *damit, dass*, (ii) designates something that the agent has fabricated, and (iii) cannot be replaced by *ohne*.

 **Attested Verbs**

-- Instrument of entertainment: *belustigen, erfreuen, erheitern, unterhalten, überraschen*
-- Instrument of action: *beladen, heilen, öffnen, schließen, schneiden, treffen, zerbrechen, zerschneiden, zerstören*
+- Instruments of destruction: *mahlen, schneiden, zerbrechen, zerschneiden, zerstören*
-- Instrument of demonstration: *begründen, bestätigen, beweisen, erklären, verwirren*
+- Instruments of killing and healing: *ersticken, heilen, töten, umbringen*
+- Instruments of physical action: *beladen, füllen, öffnen, schließen*
-- Instrument of adornment: *anleuchten, bedecken, füllen, schmücken, verschmutzen, verstopfen*
+- Instruments of adornment: *anleuchten, bedecken, schmücken, verschmutzen, verstopfen*
-- Instrument of harm: *ärgern, erschrecken, ersticken, töten*

 **Examples**

 - Ich treffe den Nagel mit einem Hammer.
 Der Hammer trifft einen Nagel.
 - Ich öffne die Tür mit dem Schlüssel.
 Der Schlüssel öffnet die Tür.
-- Der Komiker belustigte das Publikum mit seinen Späßen.
-Die Späße des Komikers belustigten das Publikum.
-- Ich erfreue den Mann mit einem Blumenstrauß.
-Der Blumenstrauß erfreut den Mann.
-- Ich belade den Laster mit einem Kran.
-Der Kran belädt den Laster.
 - Ich zerstöre das Gebäude mit einer Bombe.
 Meine Bombe zerstört das Gebäude.
-- Ich beweise meine Unschuld mit dem Brief.
-Mein Brief beweist meine Unschuld
 - Ich fülle meinen Magen mit Reis.
 Der Reis füllt meinen Magen.
 - Ich schmücke den Baum mit Kugeln.
 Die Kugeln schmücken den Baum.
 - Ich verstopfe den Durchfluss mit Steinen.
 Die Steine verstopfen den Durchfluss.
-- Ich verwirre dich mit meinen Aussagen.
-Meine Aussagen verwirren dich.
 - Ich verschmutze die Küche mit dem Sand unter meinen Schuhen.
 Der Sand verschmutzt die Küche.
 - Der Mörder erstickt den Mann mit einem Kissen.
 Das Kissen erstickt den Mann.
 - Der Mörder tötet den Mann mit einem Messer.
 Das Messer tötet den Mann.
-- Der Zug ärgert mich mit seinem Lärm.
-Der Lärm des Zuges ärgert mich
-- Der Brief des Entführers erschreckt mich.
-Der Entführer erschreckt mich mit einem Brief.
-- Du überraschst mich mit dem Geschenk.
-Dein Geschenk überrascht mich.
 - Du leuchtest mich an mit der Lampe.
 Die Lampe leuchtet mich an.
 - Ich bedecke den Tisch mit einem Tuch.
 Das Tuch bedeckt den Tisch.
+- Ich mahle die Kaffeebohnen mit der Maschine.
+Die Maschine mahlt die Kaffeebohnen.

 **Notes**

-Not all instruments work as possible possessors \Next[a,b].
+Not all instruments allow for this diathesis \Next.

 \ex.
  \a.
+Ich belade den Laster mit einem Kran.
+ \b.
+Der Kran belädt den Laster.
+ \a.
 Ich belade den Laster mit meinen Händen.
  \b. \* Meine Hände beladen den Laster.

-### [ NpD | –ND ] Instrument anticausative + dative

-**Attested Verbs**

-- *drohen*

-**Examples**

-- Er droht mir mit Entlassung.
-Die Entlassung droht mir.

-### [ NpA | –Np ] Ingredient anticausative + accusative-to-preposition {#sec:prepositions-ingredient-anticausative}
+### [ NpA | –Np ] Ingredient conciliative {#sec:prepositions-ingredient-anticausative}

 This alternation takes a (non-governed) prepositional phrase and turns it into a nominative.
 However, different from the previous anticausatives, the original nominative agent cannot be retained, and the original accusative is transformed into a prepositional phrase with *nach*.